 Prices and shipping options vary.
 Some orders are fulfilled by local shops, while others must be shipped overnight from farther afield.
 Expect to pay more than $50, unless you are already a “celebrations passport” holder.
 For a yearly fee of around $30, customers with a passport receive free nationwide shipping on eligible items.

 Best Gift Box: Godiva

-Godiva was founded in Belgium in 1926, and in 1968 it was named an official chocolatier to the royal court of Belgium, thus minting its golden reputation for quality and opulence.
-Arguably one of the world's most recognizable chocolate brands, Godiva's beautiful golden boxes announce the luxurious jewels that lie within.
+Godiva was founded in Belgium in 1926, and in 1968 it was named an official chocolatier to the royal court of Belgium, thus minting its golden reputation for quality and luxury.
+Arguably one of the world's most recognizable chocolate brands, Godiva's beautiful golden boxes announces the luxurious jewels that lie within.

 When it comes to covered strawberries, Godiva offers only three options: milk, dark, and mixed, in half-dozen options.
 You're not here for nuts, crispies, emojis, or swizzle drizzle: You're here for that brand name and the shiny golden vessel that lets the recipient know how deeply you treasure them.

 A half dozen dipped strawberries cost around $42, plus shipping.
 A dozen costs about $80.
 Shipping is available to residential addresses in the lower 48 United States.
 There are only two shipping options: next day or Saturday overnight.
 To ship a half-dozen strawberries costs around $20 and goes up at the rate of roughly $5 per additional half dozen.
 Saturday overnight delivery costs a touch more.